davecoders0201/SocialApp/README.md

-# Amazon Clone Built using React and FireBase
+# This is the Social App in the React Native

 ### Live-Website